databrickslabs/dbx/docs/source/orchestration.rst

      * only Python-based activities are supported at this moment
      * MSI authentication is not yet supported
      * :code:`policy_id` argument is not yet supported (it will be ignored during deployment to ADF)
+     * | Manual changes to the parameters of Databricks tasks will be nullified during next reflect.
+       | All parameters for Databricks tasks shall be provided in the deployment file
+     * Multi-task jobs are not supported by ADF

 Integration with Apache Airflow
 -------------------------------